 The subway system in Osaka is very efficient.
 It’s probably the only mode of transportation you’ll need.
 However, it’s comprised of several lines and often requires multiple transfers, so it can be a little confusing.
-But if you rent a pocket wifi device and bookmark hyperdia.com on your smartphone, then you should be fine.
+But if you rent a pocket wifi device and have access to Hyperdia and Google Maps, then you should be fine.

 Like the rail system, the sheer number and variety of transportation cards in Japan can be confusing.
 I’ve narrowed it down to the most pertinent ones below to make it less intimidating.
 For more information, you can check out this article on Osaka travel passes.

 One highly recommended option is the Osaka Amazing Pass.
 Available in 1- or 2-day variants, this tourist pass will not only give you unlimited use of the subway and bus system in Osaka, but it’ll give you free access to 35 of the city’s key attractions as well like Osaka Castle and the Floating Garden Observatory at Umeda Sky Building.
 Please note that the 2-day version must be used on consecutive days.

 JR Kansai Area Pass / Kansai Thru Pass

 If you’ll be riding the train a lot to get around the Kansai region, then you may consider getting a JR Kansai Area Pass or a Kansai Thru Pass.

 They’re both unlimited use passes, the main differences being that JR Kansai Area Passes are for JR trains and need to be used on consecutive days (1-4 day variants), while Kansai Thru Passes are for non-JR trains and can be used on non-consecutive days (2- or 3-day variants).
 Though they’re for use on different train lines, both can get you to Osaka from KIX.